Dean Russell

-Dean Russell FRSA (born 8 May 1976) is a British Conservative Party politician.
-He has been the Member of Parliament (MP) for Watford since the 2019 general election.
-He served as Parliamentary Under-Secretary of State for Enterprise and Markets from September to October 2022.
+Dean Russell FRSA (born 8 May 1976) is a British politician and author who was the Member of Parliament (MP) for Watford from the 2019 general election until the 2024 general election.
+A member of the Conservative Party, he served as Parliamentary Under-Secretary of State for Enterprise and Markets for 37 days in 2022.

-Early life
+Early life and professional career

-Russell is the son of Peter and Anne Russell, and was born in Birmingham.
-He attended Park Hall School in Castle Bromwich, before studying for a BSc in Physics and Business Studies and an MPhil in Physics and Material Science at the ex-polytechnic De Montfort University.
-He then worked in marketing, initially with Bluewave.
+Dean Russell was born on 8 May 1976 in Birmingham and attended Park Hall School in Castle Bromwich.
+He later graduated with a BSc in Physics and Business Studies and an MPhil in Physics and Material Science at the former polytechnic De Montfort University.
+He then worked in marketing with Bluewave.